 Compared to wallets that remain connected to the internet or exchange platforms, desktop wallets are often regarded as offering a higher level of security, largely due to their offline storage capabilities.

-The user interface of desktop wallets is designed for regular use, and the responsibility for managing security measures lies with the user.
-This includes protection against cyber threats, which underscores the importance of selecting suitable security solutions tailored to individual needs.
+Security note: The responsibility for managing security measures lies with the user.
+This includes protection against cyber threats — select security solutions tailored to your individual needs and keep software updated.

 Mobile wallets provide a method for users to access their digital assets conveniently.
 However, their security profile contrasts significantly with that of desktop wallets.